Essential Health Benefits (EHB)

 The degree to which all of these benefits are covered may vary by plan and by state.

 Cost-sharing and coverage for out-of-pocket expenses

-In 2014, all individual major medical plans will correspond to a metallic level (also known as a metallic plan) or a catastrophic plan.
-Metallic plans will have different cost-sharing attributes, also known as the actuarial value.
-Each metallic plan level will have to cover a certain amount of out-of-pocket expenses – which includes the deductible, coinsurance and any copays on the plan, but does not include the premium.
+All new individual major medical plans correspond to a metallic level (also known as a metallic plan) or a catastrophic plan.
+Metallic plans have different cost-sharing attributes, also known as the actuarial value.
+Each metallic plan level covers a certain amount of out-of-pocket expenses – which includes the deductible, coinsurance and any copays on the plan, but does not include the premium.

 For example, if a plan has an actuarial value of 70%, on average, you would be responsible for 30% of the costs for the in-network essential health benefits, up to your out-of-pocket maximum.

 Percentage of out-of-pocket expenses covered by each plan type (actuarial value):